PanZWarzywniaka/olek-site/src/lib/posts/location-search-bar-using-sveltekit.md

 ![alt text](google_search_box.gif)

-Important feature to me was that results would come as user is typing.
-I didn't want the user to enter query click `Search` button and then wait for the results.
+Important feature to me was that results would be shown as user is typing.
+I didn't want the user to click `Search` button and wait for the results.